Parasite and Worm Cleanse

 Parasitic pathogens nearly always play a role in the etiology of degeneration.

 The general usage of “parasite” refers to any organism that invades and lives at the expense of another organism, known as the host (human, animal, or insect).
 For our website, we will refer to “parasites” not only as those organisms scientifically categorized as parasites, such as protozoa and tapeworms, but also yeasts, viruses, fungi, and bacteria.

 A person is rarely affected only by yeasts or by one type of germ.
 People often harbor many pathogenic organisms, which contribute to a full spectrum of health problems ranging from arthritis and diabetes to depression and irritable bowel syndrome.

-In the bodily milieu (environment), such organisms disrupt the organs’ normal functioning and continually excrete toxic waste products, which stress the body and wear down immunity.
+In the bodily milieu (environment), such organisms disrupt the organs’ normal functioning and continually excrete toxic waste products, stressing the body and wearing down immunity.
 The broad range of parasite-induced health problems is evident once the nature and extent of a parasitic infection are understood.

 A general misconception about parasites is that they inhabit only the intestines of the host.
 However, certain parasites live in the host’s blood, lymphatic system, vital organs, glands, and other body tissues.
 Some parasites may infect the entire body, becoming “systemic.”

 Other parasites attack specific organs; for example, hookworms enter the body through the skin, travel in the blood, and eventually inhabit the lungs and small intestine; if left untreated, they can remain in these organs for years, causing such symptoms as nausea, pneumonia, and anemia.

 Not counting the thousands of parasitic germs, fungi, viruses, and other such microbes, scientific sources list 3200 varieties of parasites which fall into four major categories: